ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 ### Ordering a public certificate using Secrets Manager
 {: #order-certificate}

 You can use {{site.data.keyword.secrets-manager_full}} to order a public SSL/TLS certificate as the VPN server certificate.
 Because the public CA root certificate is not stored in {{site.data.keyword.secrets-manager_full}}, {{site.data.keyword.secrets-manager_full}} stores only the intermediate certificates.
 You need the root certificates from Let's Encrypt, saved as a `.pem` file.
-The two files that you require are located in [https://letsencrypt.org/certs/lets-encrypt-r3.pem](https://letsencrypt.org/certs/lets-encrypt-r3.pem) and [https://letsencrypt.org/certs/isrgrootx1.pem](https://letsencrypt.org/certs/isrgrootx1.pem).
+The two files that you require are located in [https://letsencrypt.org/certs/lets-encrypt-r3.pem](https://letsencrypt.org/certs/lets-encrypt-r3.pem){: external} and [https://letsencrypt.org/certs/isrgrootx1.pem](https://letsencrypt.org/certs/isrgrootx1.pem){: external}.
 These files were concatenated for your convenience; however, for security reasons, it is recommended that you download and concatenate your own root certificate into a file.
 Also, when you download and update the VPN client profile, use this root certificate to replace the `<ca>` section in the client profile.

 For more information about the Let's Encrypt certificate chain, see [https://letsencrypt.org/certificates/](https://letsencrypt.org/certificates/){: external}.
 {: note}